zruncho3d/DuelingZero/SOFTWARE.md

 ### Current Software Implementations

-The software and firmware side will be an evolving space - to implement the optimizations described above, but also to reduce the complexity of configuration and tuning for new builds.
+The software and firmware side for Dual Gantry printers will be an evolving space - to implement the optimizations described above, but also to reduce the complexity of configuration and tuning for new builds.

 **Watch out for new stuff here.
 Join in!**